As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 DAILY HOMESCHOOL LOG

-Here in the state of Missouri we are required to log 1000 hours of education and 600 of those must be in the core subjects (math, reading, language arts, social studies and science).
-Last year I designed this daily homeschool log to keep track of the minutes my school aged children (in Missouri that means over 7 at the start of the school year).
-In this video I talk about how I use the form.
-The pages are off centered because I printed the sheets back to back and then used a three hole punch on the side with the space so that I could keep the sheets in a binder.
+Here in the state of Missouri, we are required to log 1000 hours of education and 600 of those must be in the core subjects (math, reading, language arts, social studies, and science).
+Last year I designed this daily homeschool log to keep track of the minutes of my school-aged children (in Missouri that means over 7 at the start of the school year).
+In this video, I talk about how I use the form.
+The pages are off-centered because I printed the sheets back to back and then used a three hole punch on the side with the space so that I could keep the sheets in a binder.

 SCHOOL DAY BLOCK SCHEDULE

-Following a routine is much more practical for us these days then using a clock schedule.
-I wrote up a general “block schedule” to keep us on track during our main Monday through Thursday school days.
+Following a routine is much more practical for us these days than using a clock schedule.
+I wrote up a general “block schedule” to keep us on track during our primary Monday through Thursday school days.
 I laminated it for durability and hung it on the wall so we can all know what’s coming next. 🙂 I talk more about my system in this video.